runo-hr/Diction-and-Dictionary-Scrapping/README.md

         <code><em> from application import routes </em> </code>
     As observed earlier, routes requires the URL, Scraper and Compare classes of the scrape module.
 Instead of importing directly from scrape, routes uses the following line
         <code><em>from application.scrape import Scraper</em></code>
-    As such if we had cyclic imports, packaging the application would solve this since class instances like app(Flask instance), db(incase we have a database instance) will always be initialized in the__init__</em></code> file and imports will be from the package
+    As such if we had cyclic imports, packaging the application would solve this since class instances like app(Flask instance), db(incase we have a database instance) will always be initialized in the__init__ file and imports will be from the package.
+Adiitionally, the config file will be imported in the__init__
     <code><em>from package.file import class</em></code>
     <code><em>from package import object</em></code>